 Building a steam room at home is not a fast process.
 Even for professionals, it often takes several weeks or even a month.
-This is partially because of the precision work involved, but also because of the time it takes some of the materials to set properly.
+This is partial because of the precision work involved, but also because of the time, it takes some of the materials to set properly.

 Letting everything set for the proper amount of time will ensure that all seals are strong, meaning that no moisture will escape the steam room.
 This is important both to the enjoyment of the steam room and its durability.

 |Material||Caulk/Silicone (Spot Sealants)||Top Layer Sealant||Pan Material|

 |Minimum Set Time||24+ hours||72+ hours||72+ hours – 1 week|